 A positioning statement is one or two lines that stake your claim in the market.
 This isn’t necessarily something you put on your website or business card—it’s just to help you answer the right questions about your brand and aids in creating your brand’s tagline.

 Your positioning statement should go something like...

 We offer [PRODUCT/SERVICE] for [TARGET MARKET] to [VALUE PROPOSITION].

 Unlike [THE ALTERNATIVE], we [KEY DIFFERENTIATOR].

-Your unique selling proposition is the one thing you're competing on.
+Your unique value proposition is the one thing you’re competing on.
 Find it, go in on it, and make it a part of your brand's messaging.

 What words would you associate with your brand?

 One way to look at brand building is to imagine your brand as a person.
 What would he or she be like?
 What kind of personality would your customers be attracted to?

 This will help inform your voice on social media and the tone of all your creative, both visual and written.